Skip to main content

 Force majeure

-[-].1 In this Agreement the term force majeure is understood to mean: prevention of fulfillment of the Agreement as a result of fire, explosion, embargo, uprising, riot, war (whether or not declared), natural disasters (including storm) and flood.
+[-].1 In this Agreement the term force majeure is understood to mean: prevention of fulfilment of the Agreement as a result of fire, explosion, embargo, uprising, riot, war (whether or not declared), natural disasters (including storm) and flood.

 [-].2 In the event of force majeure, performance of the Agreement shall be suspended.